arbind/food-truck.ws/README.md

 ## Real-Time Processing of TweetStreams from Food Trucks

+### Note:
+- The code base running on heroku at [food-truck.ws](http://food-truck.ws) needs to be merged into this code base

 ### MVP:
 + 1. twitter oauth to setup food truck streamers (+++ TODO: move code on heroku into this app)
 + 2. listen for tweets from thousands of food trucks around the world (+++ TODO: move code on heroku into this app)